 Key West Area Map

-Key West is a small island -- about seven square miles -- located at the westernmost tip of the Florida Keys chain.
+Key West is a small island – about 7 square miles – located at the westernmost tip of the Florida Keys chain.
 It's connected to the Florida peninsula by U.S. Highway 1, also known as the Overseas Highway.

 The eastern half of the island is mainly residential and does not contain much that would interest visitors, experts say.
-However, it does contain the majority of the island's chain hotels and fast food restaurants.
+However, it does contain the majority of the island's chain hotels and fast-food restaurants.

-The Florida Keys' crime rate is low.
-But you should still use common sense when exploring Key West, especially at night and around hectic Duval Street.
+The crime rate in the Florida Keys is low but you should still use common sense when exploring Key West, especially at night and around hectic Duval Street and Mallory Square.
 Be cautious if you go into the water as well; be sure to heed all flags and warning from authorities.
-Writers also say that you should take care when bicycling through the streets: You're required to use bike lights at night.
+Take care when bicycling through the streets: You're required to use bike lights at night.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.